xp-dx/BeatVault/README.md

 ## ✅ To Do

-- Store uploaded audio in cloud (e.g. AWS S3 or local with NGINX)
+- Store uploaded audio in cloud
 - Invoice and email receipt system
 - Advanced search and filtering
 - Unit and integration testing